 It's shameful enough that arts organizations are supporting a specific organization that promotes violence, racism, and anti-semitism.
 Given that about half the country is Republican, directly supporting the Democratic Party is grotesque.
 Given that those arts organizations took public money from all political parties, directly supporting the Democratic Party is almost-certainly criminal.
 (The Democratic Party has a new group of four young women, the so-called "Mod Squad," who are strongly anti-semitic along with their party history of racism and riots.)

 Who is BLM anyway?
 They are the immediate descendants of a group called the Black Panthers, a violent, racist, anti-semitic action arm of the Democratic Party when I was a child.
-I remember sometime around 1970 paying fifty cents for a low-budget, printed newsletter with a political cartoon showing a policeman with the head of a pig kicking a black man lying on the pavement.
+I remember sometime around 1970 paying fifty cents for a low-budget, printed newsletter with a political cartoon showing a white policeman with the head of a pig kicking a black man lying on the pavement.

 The leap is a little bit longer, but the Black-Panthers action arm of the Democratic Party comes directly from a group called the White Knights, a different color, but also a violent, racist, anti-semitic action arm of the Democratic Party.
 Their full name was the White Knights of the Ku Klux Klan.
 The flip from white hate to black hate is much more natural than any other explanation for the association of these two violent, racist groups to the same political party, a party with a grotesque history from slavery through the racial divisiveness of the Obama years.